contagon/handbook/handbook/32-repentance-and-membership-councils.md

 The following guidelines apply when holding a membership council to consider removing Church membership restrictions or readmitting a person to the Church.
 Not all of these guidelines may apply in each case.

 1. _Review the initial membership council._ The bishop or stake president reviews the Report of Church Membership Council form.
-He requests a copy through the Leader and Clerk Resources system.
+He requests a copy through LCR.
 After reviewing the form, he may contact the bishop or stake president where the initial council was held to seek clarification.
 2. _Interview the person._ The bishop or stake president interviews the person thoroughly to discern the strength of his or her faith in Jesus Christ and the extent of repentance.
 He also determines whether the person has met the conditions outlined in the initial action.
 3. _Determine the status of criminal or civil court action._ Sometimes a person has admitted to or has been convicted of a crime.
 Sometimes a person has been found liable in a civil action of fraud or other illegal acts.
 In these cases, the leader generally does not hold a council until the person has fulfilled all the conditions of any sentence, order, or judgment made by legal authorities.
 These conditions may include imprisonment, probation, parole, and fines or restitution.
 Exceptions require the approval of the First Presidency before holding a membership council.
 These exceptions might include someone who has completed legal requirements and has shown genuine repentance but is on lifelong probation or has a substantial fine.
 4. _Contact the priesthood leaders of the victims._ The bishop or stake president contacts the current bishop or stake president of any victims (see [32.10.2](32-repentance-and-membership-councils.md#32102-obtain-statements-from-victims)).